Splitter/Vbulletin-Plugins/README.md

 # Vbulletin-Plugins
 Old Vbulletin plugins of mine.
+Last tested on VB 3.8 and older.